 Previously, in a May 29 appearance on the privately owned Adom TV, Agyapong had chastised Anas and his investigative journalism, then dragged his finger across his throat while making a choking sound.

-CPJ repeatedly called Agyapong for comment in August 2021, but he did not answer.
-In a 2019 TV interview, later republished in a report by the broadcaster Joy News, he said that he did not regret making the statements about Divela and, “it was necessary for me to bring the guy’s picture out” to protect potential targets of undercover investigations.
+CPJ called Agyapong for comment in August 2021 and 2022, but he did not answer.
+In a 2019 TV interview, later republished in a report by the broadcaster Joy News, he said that he did not regret making the statements about Divela and “it was necessary for me to bring the guy’s picture out” to protect potential targets of undercover investigations.

 In that video, Agyapong also accused Anas of diverting attention from himself as a suspect and called for police to pick up and question the journalist.